7 Common Hiring Mistakes to Avoid When Recruiting New Employees

 #2) Searching Too Narrow

-Another common hiring mistake is searching too narrow.
+Another common hiring mistake is searching too narrowly.
 You want to find candidates who are well-suited for the position.
-If your recruitment-casting net is too narrow you may not attract enough applicants.
+If your recruitment-casting net is too small, you may not attract enough applicants.
 Performing a broader search will almost certainly result in more applications.
 You can then review applications to filter unqualified candidates from the pool.
 Initially a wider recruitment-net can be useful in assessing the type of candidates you are attracting and then begin to narrow the search to target specific qualifications as needed.

 #3) Not Following Up With References